weaveworks/weave/README.md

     host1$ weave launch

-this runs the weave router, DNS and proxy, each in their own container.
-Next we configure our `DOCKER_HOST` environment variable to point to the proxy, so that containers launched via the docker command line are automatically attached to the weave network:
+Next we configure our environment so that containers launched via the docker command line are automatically attached to the weave network:

     host1$ eval $(weave proxy-env)

-Finally we run our application container; this happens via the proxy so it is automatically allocated an IP address and registered in DNS:
+Finally we run our application container:

     host1$ docker run --name a1 -ti ubuntu